Revisiting maximum-a-posteriori estimation in log-concave models: A differential-geometric derivation of MAP and MMSE estimation

-In this section we use differential geometry to relate $p(x|y)$ to the loss functions used for Bayesian point estimation of $x$.
-Precisely, we exploit the log-concavity of $p(x|y)$ to induce a Riemannian geometry on the parameter space.
-This in turn defines a canonical loss for that space and two Bayesian estimators w.r.t. to this loss: a primal estimator related to $D(u,x)$ and a dual estimator related to the dual divergence $D^*_\phi(u,x) = D_\phi(x,u)$.
-We first consider the case where $p(x|y)$ is smooth and strongly log-concave, and later analyse the effect of relaxing these assumptions.
+In this section we use differential geometry to relate the geometry of $p(x|y)$ to the loss functions used for Bayesian estimation of $x$.
+Precisely, we exploit the log-concavity of $p(x|y)$ to induce a Riemannian geometry on the solutions space.
+This in turn defines a canonical loss for that space and two Bayesian estimators: a primal estimator related to $D(u,x)$ and a dual estimator related to the dual divergence $D^*_\phi(u,x) = D_\phi(x,u)$.
+We focus on the case where $p(x|y)$ is smooth and strongly log-concave, and later analyse the effect of relaxing these assumptions. \\